percona/k8sps-docs/docs/index.md

-# Percona Operator for MySQL
+# Percona Operator for MySQL based on Percona Server for MySQL

 Kubernetes have added a way to manage containerized systems, including database clusters.
 This management is